ELanning/beginner-to-intermediate-react/README.md

 />
 ```

-There is nothing wrong with this, but for larger, more complex projects the following is better:
+There is nothing wrong with this, but an HTML like design is preferred:

 ```jsx
 <Header>